-Percentage of older workers who will be forced out of jobs after the age of 50; 90 percent of whom will never recover the same income level.
+Percentage of older workers who will be forced out of age of 50; 90 percent of whom will never recover

 And yet the youngest generation has a clear instinct for survival and adaption, 61 percent would ask an older person for advice.
 We found that the oldest generation in the workforce, the Boomers, had more in common with the youngest, Gen Z, than with Gen X and Millennials between them.
 But when it comes to omitting their age on their resumes, Gen X felt they had more to hide, coming out at 50 percent while the Boomers and Gen Z were of the same mind at 33 percent.